Last updated on .

 Finally, next to the Sherbet House is the Treaty of Lausanne Monument (Lozan Anıtı).
 It opened in 1998 and is dedicated to the Treaty of Lausanne.
 The monument consists of three concrete columns of different sizes.
 The tallest column stands 36.45 meters (119.6 feet) high and represents Anatolia, or the Asian part of Turkey.
 The second tallest column stands 31.95 meters (104.8 feet) high and represents Thrace, or the European part of Turkey.
 The smallest column, which stands in the center, is 17.45 meters (57.3 feet) high and represents Karaağaç.
 The columns are joined by a concrete ring representing unity and solidarity.

 In front of the ring is a metal statue of a woman representing grace and justice.
-She’s holding a paper in her right hand representing the Treaty of Lausanne, and a dove in her left hand symbolizing peace and democracy.
+The paper in her right hand represents the Treaty of Lausanne, and a dove in her left hand symbolizes peace and democracy.
 A semicircular pool at the foot of the monument represents the seas surrounding Turkey on three sides.

 A bust of İsmet İnönü (1884–1973) sits near the monument.
 He was the chief negotiator for Turkey during the Lausanne Conference.